Pidakkozhi Koovunna Noottandu

 Pidakkozhi Koovunna Noottandu is a 1994 Indian Malayalam-language comedy-drama film directed by Viji Thampi and written by Sasidharan Arattuvazhi from a story by Urvashi, who also produced the film.
 Starring Urvashi, Manoj K. Jayan, Dileep, Jagathy Sreekumar, Kalpana, K. P. A. C. Lalitha, Vinaya Prasad, Janardhanan, Ratheesh and Sai Kumar.
 The story revolves around paying guests in a female-only homestay who identify themselves as misandrists.

-The film was a commercial success at the box office.
+The film was a commercial success at the box office, and is widely considered one of the best female centric commercial films in Malayalam Cinema.
 It was remade in Telugu as Adalla Majaka in the next year.